capitalone/DataProfiler/docs/source/graphs.rst

     graphs.plot_histograms(profiler, columns)

-2. This example demonstrates how we can plot a low level profiler..
+2. This example demonstrates how we can plot a low level profiler.

 .. code-block:: python